House of Leaves: Summary

-An appendix provided by the editors includes a miscellany of writings from both Zampanò and Truant excluded from the body of the book, an obituary for Truant's birth father, and a series of letters later compiled in the Whalestoe Letters.
-A segment titled "Contrary Evidence", compiled by the editors themselves, instead contains what appears to be evidence of The Navidson Records actual existence, with a series of derivative works depicting scenes and concepts from the film as well as what purports to be a single, bootleg frame from within the film itself.
+Truant acts as an unreliable narrator himself, as he is inexperienced in many of the topics discussed and admits to changing or deleting parts of Zampanò's work; many footnotes, supplemental sources, pages, and blocks of text are also missing, supposedly destroyed by Zampanò, Truant, or someone else.
+The editors include an appendix to the book that contains several writings from both Zampanò and Truant excluded from the body of the book, an obituary for Truant's birth father, and a series of letters from Truant's mother Pelafina compiled in The Whalestoe Letters.
+A segment titled "Contrary Evidence", compiled by the editors themselves, contains evidence that supports The Navidson Records actual existence, with a series of derivative works depicting scenes and concepts from the film as well as what purports to be a single, bootleg frame from within the film itself.